jiriklepl/NSWI131/README.md

 # SOLUTION

 This study analyzes the performance of the benchmarks of the [Renaissance Suite](https://renaissance.dev/).
 It measures the duration of the runtime of each benchmark by itself.
 There is a [plugin](heap-measure.tar.gz) made for this study that measures the heap usage of each iteration of each benchmark.
+The fork of the suite with the plugin included can be found at [https://github.com/jiriklepl/renaissance](https://github.com/jiriklepl/renaissance).

 ## Research